cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/database.rst

   }

-This example connects to a database using the specified connectionString, which means it will connect to the 'prod' database of a postgres instance running on localhost.
+This example connects to a database using the specified connectionString, which means it will connect to the 'prod' database of a PostgreSQL instance running on 'localhost'.
 It will run the 'importQuery' against the 'users' table to read four columns from the table.
 The column types will be used to derive the record field types output by the source.
 For example, if the 'id' column is a primary key of type int and the other columns are